 Refining Through Relationships

 When emotional needs are not being met, people tend to go in one of two directions: they either seek to find additional support through relationships or they put up barriers, isolating themselves from additional hurt.
-Singles need to recognize the healthy ways they are dealing with emotional needs, as well as admit the unhealthy ways they are coping.
+It is important for all of us, including singles, to manage our emotional needs well while also admitting unhealthy coping means.
 Take inventory of your life.
 How well am I dealing with my emotional needs?
 Where are areas of growth needed?
 If you are struggling in a particular area, are you seeking support?
-Are you actively pursuing growth in your life or are you stagnate, waiting for circumstances to change?
+Are you actively pursuing growth in your life or are you stagnating, waiting for circumstances to change?

 Asking for Help